UniMath/agda-unimath/src/foundation/truncations.lagda.md

     map-inv-equiv (equiv-dependent-universal-property-trunc B)
 ```

-### An n-truncated type is equivalent to its' n-truncation
+### An n-truncated type is equivalent to its n-truncation

 ```agda
 module _